988 Suicide & Crisis Lifeline (formerly National Suicide Prevention Lifeline)

 If you or someone you know is in crisis, please be aware that trained counselors are available 24 hours a day / 7 days a week by dialing 988.
-You can also choose to chat with a counselor via online chat at the National Suicide Prevention Lifeline at 1-800-273-8255.
+You can also choose to chat with a counselor via online chat at the National Suicide Prevention Lifeline and by phone at 1-800-273-8255.

 This wonderful resource helps you find nonfiction or fiction books using a number of criteria, such as author, genre, format and topic.

 The NIMH provides detailed, up-to-date information about mental health issues and learning disorders experienced by children, adolescents, and adults.